 For information about the amount of time you can spend completing a part-time award please see the Academic Regulations Taught, Regulation 2: Registration on Courses, at the following link:

 Can I get any extra help with my studies?

-If you require extra help with English Language this may be provided by the English Language Centre and Paul Toft, Senior Lecturer, email firstname.lastname@example.org would be able to provide information about the help available.
+If you require extra help with English Language this may be provided by the English Language Team and Paul Toft, Senior Lecturer, email firstname.lastname@example.org would be able to provide information about the help available.

 Your module tutors, award leaders and personal tutors should also be able to provide extra help and you should email them explaining your concern and about asking for an appointment.

 How do I go about getting relevant work experience for my course?

 This would depend which Award you were enrolled on.
 Some of the Awards are delivered on a sandwich basis which means you could undertake a work placement on completion of Level 5.

 The Careers Network may also be able to help you find a suitable part-time job in line with your studies and you can access information about them through their webpage -http://www.staffs.ac.uk/support_depts/careers/

 Is it possible to transfer to another award if I think I have made the wrong choice?